Pompi2503/principles-of-data-analyticss/README.md

     description of the dataset.
 The dataset includes 150 samples of iris flowers with four features: sepal length, sepal width, petal length, and petal width.

 ### Task 2: Explore the Data Structure
-- Print and explain the dataset shape, which shows the number of samples and features.
+- Explain the dataset shape, which shows the number of samples and features and print it.
 - Display the first and last five rows of the dataset to get an overview of the data distribution.
 - List the feature names to understand what measurements are included.
 - Identify the target classes, which correspond to three species of iris flowers: Setosa, Versicolor, and Virginica.